A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsection{Logarithmic geometry \& singularities}

 The moduli space of prestable curves has a natural logarithmic structure induced by its boundary divisor, thus keeping track of the nodes and their smoothing parameters \cite{KatoF}.
 This induces a logarithmic structure on the moduli space of maps as well.
-It is a natural question whether the desingularisation of the main component can be achieved by means of a logarithmic modification; it is indeed the case in genus one \cite{RSPW1}.
+It is a natural question whether the desingularisation of the main component can be achieved by means of a logarithmic modification; it is indeed the case in genus one \cite{RSPW1}, but not in our construction.
+We think that the following are truly high-genus phenomena.